 - Pregnancy should be avoided during chemotherapy and also the first year after chemotherapy stops.

 - Having nutritional food goes a long way in preventing the disease.

 The association of cancer with pregnancy is on the increase.
-Although chemotherapy is considered to be the best treatment for Choriocarcinoma, it can pose a danger to the foetus.
-Also, in cases where the women have to undergo hysterectomy, it can be emotionally challenging for her since conceiving after that will not be possible.
+Although chemotherapy is considered to be the best treatment for choriocarcinoma, it can pose a danger to the foetus.
+Also, in case a woman has to undergo a hysterectomy, it can be emotionally challenging for her since conceiving after that will not be possible.
 Also, too much delay in treatment could result in the disease spreading to the other parts of the body.
-Therefore, the most viable thing would be to have an early delivery.
+Therefore, the most viable thing would be to treat the disease in its early stage.